 Cats + Dogs + Horses

 Our pet soothing remedy is gentle and based on home remedies.
 Recommended for stressed or anxious pets when left alone, put into pet care, crate training, dog training, being groomed or need to relax when travelling.
-The Pet Soother drops support a grieving pet or pets feeling overwhelmed or fearful
+The Pet Soother drops are recommended for grieving pet or pets feeling overwhelmed or fearful

 Our Stress & Anxiety drops have been renamed and now called Pet Soother.
-Our soothing drops promote emotional stablility and help reduce tension especially when pets are skittish, fearful or needing additional support to relax and settle down
+Our soothing drops are recommended especially when pets are skittish, fearful or over active.

 The Pet Soother can be used anytime calming support is needed for cats, dogs and may be helpful prior to horses being transported.
 Please avoid if about to breed or pregnant as contains valerian root.